 Artist Statement

 Robin Sullivan (b.
-1992) is a queer, neurodiverse, and mentally disabled artist, producer, and facilitator whose multifaceted practice navigates the rich intersections of landscapes, histories, and communities.
-Rooted in a deep engagement with the (pre)historic British Isles, their work seeks to uncover and celebrate the intricate relationships between humans and their environments.
-Central to Sullivan’s inquiry is the notion that landscapes are not merely passive backdrops but active participants in shaping collective memory, identity, and culture.
+1992) is a queer, neurodiverse, and mentally disabled artist, producer, and facilitator whose multifaceted practice navigates the rich intersections of landscape, history, identity, and community.
+Rooted in deep engagement with the (pre)historic British Isles, their work positions landscape not as backdrop but as collaborator — an active participant in shaping memory, culture, and the self.

 Biography